 - Languages: If you include languages on your resume, state your level of fluency (e.g., “fluent,” “proficient,” “reading knowledge only” (where your fluency is very limited, it is probably not worth listing the language)).
 Do not overstate your level of proficiency.

 - Publications: You may include a short list of publications on law-related topics, particularly if the area of research is relevant to an employer’s practice.
-A more extensive list of publications should be compiled as a separate document, and the resume can state at the foot, “List of publications available on request.”
+A more extensive list of publications should be compiled as a separate document.
 Be prepared to discuss in interviews any publications you list.

 - Professional Licensing and Affiliations: Include any relevant licenses or certifications (such as a CPA license).
 Include past and present memberships with your title, if any, and dates.
 Give the full name of the organization.